tum-more/homebase-web/src/content/blog/10-ways-to-reduce-your-personal-carbon-footprint.md

 ---
-title: '10 Ways to Reduce Your Personal Carbon Footprint (Without Breaking a Sweat)'
+title: 10 Ways to Reduce Your Personal Carbon Footprint (Without Breaking a Sweat)
+description: >-
-description: 'Offer practical tips and simple lifestyle changes individuals can make to significantly reduce their carbon footprint, from using public transport to reducing food waste.'
+  Offer practical tips and simple lifestyle changes individuals can make to significantly reduce their carbon footprint, from using public transport to reducing food waste.
-pubDate: 'Oct 28 2024'
+pubDate: 2024-10-27T17:00:00.000Z
-heroImage: '/images/plug-charging-ev.jpg'
+heroImage: /images/plug-charging-ev.jpg
 ---

 As individuals, we all want to do our part in reducing greenhouse gas emissions and mitigating climate change.
 However, making significant lifestyle changes can be daunting, especially when they seem too